rossetti/KSLBook/docs/02-Chapter2.md

 <p class="caption">(\#fig:DistPackage)Distribution Interfaces</p>
 </div>

 Figure\@ref(fig:DistPackage) illustrates the interfaces used to define probability distributions.
 First, the interface, `CDFIfc` serves as the basis for discrete distributions via the `DiscreteDistributionIfc` interface, for continuous distributions via the `ContinuousDistributionIfc` interface and the general `DistributionIfc` interface.
 The discrete distributions such as the geometric, binomial, etc. implement the `DiscreteDistributionIfc` and `PMFIfc` interfaces.
 Similarly, continuous distributions like the normal, uniform, etc. implement the `ContinuousDistributionIfc` and `PDFIfc` interfaces.
-All concrete implementations of distributions extend from the abstract base class `Distribution`, which implements the `DistributionIfc` interface.
+All concrete implementations of distributions extend from the abstract `Distribution` class, which implements the `DistributionIfc` interface.
 Thus, all distributions have the following capabilities:

 * `cdf(b: Double)` - computes the cumulative probability, $F(b) = P(X \leq b)$
 * `cdf(a: Double, b: Double)` - computes the cumulative probability, $P( a \leq X \leq b)$